Not only does German have some uniquely expressive words, but German idioms also fill everyday needs you didn't even know you had!

 Translation: to be rejected

-Tracing back to a custom from the Middle Ages where an actual basket was involved, in today’s German you can—metaphorically—get (bekommen) a basket 😭 or give (geben) one to somebody else. 😬
+Tracing back to a custom from the Middle Ages where an actual basket was involved, in today’s German you can—metaphorically—get a basket (einen Korb bekommen) 😭 or give one to somebody else (jemandem einen Korb geben). 😬

 nur Bahnhof verstehen